 My two main areas of practice are working with couples and working with people with anxiety disorders.

 I work with both heterosexual and same-sex couples who are experiencing difficulties in their relationship.
 There are many different models of couples’ therapy.
 I draw upon various therapies based on the needs of the individual and the couple.
 I tend to view relationships as having a developmental process, akin to child development, where there are common developmental stages that a couple will experience throughout their relationship.
 By viewing relationships through this lens, we see that all relationships tend to have a life of their own that looks quite similar to other couples.
-I borrow the following phrase from David Schnarch, a marital and family therapist in the United States, when he states the following: “marriage naturally stimulates a differentiation process.”
+I borrow the following phrase from David Schnarch (now deceased), a marital and family therapist in the United States, when he stated the following: “marriage naturally stimulates a differentiation process.”
 By this he means that through the course of a relationship, a natural/organic process occurs wherein the couple in the early years focus on their bonding and when they have sufficiently bonded, it becomes undeniable that the individual must work on his or her own individuation process (becoming more of who he/she really is), while maintaining a loving, healthy, connection with their partner.
-This, in a nutshell, describes a differentiation process.
 This process can, and usually does, occur several times in a relationship.
-When it does, this is usually when a couple attends therapy.
+When it does, this is often when a couple attends therapy.
 A crisis is often happening in the relationship in one form or another.